The BEST soft and chewy vegan snickerdoodles. A tangy cinnamon sugar cookie that’s so easy to make with just 9 ingredients and ready in 20 minutes!

 - All Purpose Flour: I have not tested this yet with a gluten-free flour, but feel free to try and report back if you do!
 I do not recommend whole wheat flour as it will change the flavor of the cookies.

 - Cream of Tartar: This is what gives snickerdoodles their distinct tangy flavor, differentiating them from regular sugar cookies.
-However, if you can’t find cream of tartar, you can probably just omit them and have cinnamon sugar cookies instead.
+However, if you can’t find cream of tartar, replace the cream of tartar and baking soda with 3/4 tsp baking powder.

 - Soy Milk: Other plant-based milks will work, but try to use creamier plant-based milks such as soy or oat, or homemade creamy almond/cashew milk.
 (I find the store bought almond and cashew milks to be very watered down.)